funwithtriangles/blender-to-threejs-export-guide/readme.md

 ### Animation
 - Baked Animation
 - NLA Strips (Not "All Actions".
 See NLA Editor tips above for explanation)
+- Force Start/End Keying (Enable this if you have any single keyframe animations)

 ## Useful links
 - [All exporters/converters and their features](https://github.com/KhronosGroup/glTF/issues/1271)